-The Queen of Sheba is not named, but she is famous in history and literature.
+The Queen of Sheba is never actually named.
 Solomon Hebrew ‘shelomoh‘, means ‘his replacement’, perhaps referring to his mother Bathsheba’s first son, who died soon after birth.

 The power of an intelligent woman.
 The Queen acts as Solomon’s equal.
 She knows her own worth.
 There is a message here for all women.